gablaxian/gablaxian_jekyll/articles/creating-a-game-with-javascript/handling-user-input.md

 {% endhighlight %}

-We'll give it an `init()` function to load the basics and also bring in the changeKey that we've already implemented for the keyboard:
+We’ll give it an `init()` function to load the basics and also bring in the changeKey that we’ve already implemented for the keyboard:

 {% highlight js %}